directus/directus/docs/extensions/services/configuring-collections.md

 ::: tip Explore Services In-depth

-Check out the full list of methods [in our codebase](https://github.com/directus/directus/blob/main/api/src/services).
+Refer to the full list of methods [in our codebase](https://github.com/directus/directus/blob/main/api/src/services).

 :::